Bono-746/Bono-746.github.io/research.md

 ---

 ## Research Questions
-i.How effectively do crop types of classification perform with Sentinel-1 and Sentinel-2 data separately and in combination in Mali heterogeneous agricultural field?
+i.
+How effectively do crop types of classification perform with Sentinel-1 and Sentinel-2 data separately and in combination in Mali heterogeneous agricultural field?

-ii.How does the classification accuracy vary across spatially and temporarily in Mali complex crop lands?
+ii.
+How does the classification accuracy vary across spatially and temporarily in Mali complex crop lands?

-iii.Which spectral, textural, or temporal features from Sentinel-1 and Sentinel-2 contribute most to distinguishing different crop types?
+iii.
+Which spectral, textural, or temporal features from Sentinel-1 and Sentinel-2 contribute most to distinguishing different crop types?

 ---